 Cozy minimalism has roots in the concept of hygge, the Scandinavian notion of incorporating coziness and little pleasures into everyday life.

 It’s not supposed to be complicated.
 It doesn’t have to be all white, either.
 Move out your unnecessary items while still maintaining the space’s comfort by using soothing and inviting colors.
 Doing so will evoke a sense of calm.

-Comfort only comes from peace of mind, and that’s hard to achieve when your space is harboring too much stuff.
+Comfort only comes from peace of mind, and that’s hard to achieve when your space harbors too much stuff.

 Turn a critical eye to your home’s objects that don’t serve a physical or emotional purpose, and purge them immediately.
-There’s no reason to be harsh with your choices (this process is about creating the best overall feel for your home, after all), but do try to remove the unnecessary things.
+There’s no reason to be harsh with your choices (this process is about creating the best overall feel for your home, after all), but try to remove the unnecessary things.

 Some cozy minimalists will err on the side of cuddliness, incorporating warm, relaxing colors with luxurious fabrics.
 Others will lean more toward the conservative side, keeping surfaces clear and accouterments to a minimum.

 You don’t have to choose.

 Balancing two contrasting styles is fun and infuses every inch of your home with character.
 Assign layers, patterns, and groupings in those warm, relaxing colors (light brown, cream, navy) to some areas of a room, and keep some spaces clear.
 You can have your throw-pillow-laden couch and your bare coffee table, and gain comforting clarity from both.